bunnysayzz/AppleAI/README.md

 - Go to [www.theappleai.tech](https://www.theappleai.tech) to download the latest version
 - **Version 2.0** features improved performance, enhanced UI, and exciting new features
-- Choose the appropriate download for your Mac (Universal DMG works for both Intel and Apple Silicon)

 ### Quick Installation